statgen/locuszoom/docs/wiki/data-layer.md

 #### Legend

 * **`legend`** - *Array*
-  A [[Legend data layer layout|Legend#legend-data-layer-layout]] array.
+  A [Legend data layer layout](legend.md#legend-data-layer-layout) array.
 The contents of the array should be objects describing individual elements to be shown in the legend, which the parent panel will aggregate together with legend elements from sibling data layers.

 #### Transitions